DiaAzul/dask-modelling-example/README.md

 Dask delayed function are implemented in the code as shown in the example below.

-+ The implementation of the function is implemented within a base class as a delayed method.
++ The implementation of the function is implemented within a base class as an imperative method.
 Implementing the code in a class allows that class to be inherited into multiple other classes which define the execution graph and support the DRY (Don't Repeat Yourself) principle.
+Implementing the method as an imperative function facilitates the creation of automatic tests (note that applying the `@delayed` decorator to these functions would make testing more complex).
 An example can be seen in the data import where a loader is defined as the base class and inherited by multiple implementations to load each individual input data file.
 The base class in the code snippet below is forecast\_base and the private method implementing the function is \_forecast\_calculation.

-+ Functions are added to the execution graph by inheriting the base class into the implementing class and calling the implementing function as show in the acute\_forecast class below.
++ Functions are added to the execution graph by inheriting the base class into the implementing class and wrapping it with dask `delayed` function to convert it into a delayed function.

 + The parameters of the function are the outputs of previous delayed functions.
 This creates the links in the execution graph.